nhshaydn/WebServiceSecurity/README.md

 - [ ] Consider API Gateway services to enable caching, Rate Limit policies

 ## Processing
-- [ ] Server to communcation must validate sessions and/or tokens
+- [ ] Server to communication must validate sessions and/or tokens
 - [ ] Use UUID instead of incremental IDs
 - [ ] If you are parsing XML files, make sure entity parsing is not enabled to avoid `XXE` (XML external entity attack).
 - [ ] If you are parsing XML files, make sure entity expansion is not enabled to avoid `Billion Laughs/XML bomb` via exponential entity expansion attack.